larrylawl/old-personal-webpage/_posts/2019-12-09-partial-derivatives.md

 1. \$ \frac{\partial f}{\partial x_1} \$ describes how a small change in \$ x_1 \$ changes \$ f \$.
 2. \$ \frac{1}{\partial x_2} \frac{\partial f}{\partial x_1} \$ describes how a small change in \$ x_2 \$ changes \$ \frac{\partial f}{\partial x_1} \$, which itself has captured how a small change in \$ x_1 \$ changes \$ f \$.
 Thus the expression as a whole describes how a small change in \$ x_1 \$ and \$ x_2 \$ changes \$ f \$.
 3. Repeat until \$ x_n \$

+## Application of partial derivatives: Gradient Descent
+Learn more about Gradient Descent in my post [here](./gradient-descent).